Jeanne Calment: Health and lifestyle

 Calment's health presaged her later record.
 On television she stated "J'ai jamais été malade, jamais, jamais".
 At age 20, incipient cataracts were discovered when she suffered a major episode of conjunctivitis.
 She married at 21, and her husband's wealth allowed her to live without working.
 All her life she took care of her skin with olive oil and a puff of powder.
 At an unspecified time in her youth, she had suffered from migraines.
 Her husband introduced her to smoking, offering cigarettes after meals, but she did not smoke outside these post-meal occasions.
 Calment continued smoking in her elderly years until she was 117.
 At "retirement age", she broke her ankle, but before that had never suffered any major injuries.
 She continued cycling until her hundredth birthday.
 Around age 100, she fractured her leg, but she recovered quickly and was able to walk again.

-After her brother, her son-in-law and her grandson died in 1962–63, Calment had no remaining family members.
+After her brother, her son-in-law, and her grandson died in 1962–63, Calment had no remaining family members.
+(Note: Her closest living relative was Gilberte Mery, the granddaughter of Calment's first cousin, which made the two women first cousins twice removed.)
 She lived on her own from age 88 until shortly before her 110th birthday, when she decided to move to a nursing home.
 Her move was precipitated by the winter of 1985 which froze the water pipes in her house (she never used heating in the winter) and caused frostbite to her hands.